k0nsl/k0nsl_blog/_pages/letter-ernst-zundel-carlos-porter.md

 ---
 [box type="shadow"]
 I received this letter in 2004 and got permission to publish it on my now defunct 'holocaust detoxification' site.
 I have moved over most of the material on that site to this blog, it just isn't very easy to find it.<br /><br />
 At any rate, here is an excerpt from letters written by Ernst Zündel to Carlos W. Porter, dated 29 November 2004.
-As far as I'm aware these letters and the <a href="https://k0nsl.org/blog/detox/copy-of-reply-to-ernst-zundel-re-howard-fertig-edition-of-hitler-speeches/" target="_blank">subsequent reply by Carlos W</a>.
-Porter is only available on k0nsl.org and nowhere else -- unless somebody copied them.
+As far as I'm aware these letters and the <a href="https://k0nsl.org/blog/detox/copy-of-reply-to-ernst-zundel-re-howard-fertig-edition-of-hitler-speeches/" target="_blank">subsequent reply by Carlos W. Porter</a> is only available on k0nsl.org and nowhere else -- unless somebody copied them.

 [/box]